Search This Blog

 Esther moved out of Globe House to The Cottage, Oxford Road.
 Despite the name, The Cottage was not little, but a good sized house.
 There Esther died in 1903.
 With her at both of her Marlow homes as well as in Hurley was her long term parlour maid / housemaid Emily Eaton who was originally from Caversham.

 Esther had actually wanted to move from Globe House into the Old Workhouse building which was put up for sale by the parish.
-She put in an offer of £1200 for the building but withdrew it after it had been accepted, causing some ructions.
+She put in an offer of £1200 for the building but withdrew from the deal after the offer had been accepted, causing some ructions.

-Globe House had had an archway entrance too, there are some old photos of Marlow which show it however this was itself apparently not hugely old as property descriptions of what I believe to be Globe House in the late 1700s say that the arch then had a room at the top, something which the photographed arch clearly does not.
+Globe House had had an archway entrance too, there are some old photos of Marlow which show it however this was itself apparently not hugely old as property descriptions of what I believe to be Globe House in the late 1700s say that the arch then had a room at the top, something which the photographed arch clearly does not so that must be a later archer.

 The architect of New Court was not a Marlow man but the builder of the stabling and archway was, Thomas Corby, based right next door to the new stable block.
 He, his father and their workers built so much of Marlow at the time.
 I will do a separate post on him and his work in the future.
 He may have actually built the house as well.